-- Write a MIPS assembly program that reads two integers from the user x & y.
+Write a MIPS assembly program that reads two integers from the user x and y.
 If y is zero, raise an exception and the user should be prompted to enter a different value of y.
-If y is not zero, perform the operation x/y. - (Hint: use trap instruction after reading y)
+If y is not zero, perform the operation x/y.

+(Hint: use trap instruction after reading y)

-Sample Run of the task
+Sample Run

-'''

 Enter Dividend (x): 10

-'''